 Jennifer Laviano, YSER co-founder and special education attorney, says, “We want to empower as many parents as possible.
 Closed captioning helps ensure that more parents can access our content to help them do right by their child.”

 How Closed Captioning Makes Video Content Accessible

-However, captions can provide accessibility in a number of other ways.
-The BBC published a study by Ofcom that determined that 80% of people who turn on closed captions have no hearing impairment at all.
+However, captions provide accessibility in a number of other ways.
+The BBC published a study by Ofcom that determined that 80% of people who turn on closed captions have no hearing loss at all.
 Captions increase comprehension for people who know English as a second language, or for video content that has poor sound quality.
-Captions also allow people to watch video in sound-sensitive environments, like offices or libraries.
+Captions also allow people to watch videos in sound-sensitive environments, like offices or libraries.

 With over 10,000 parents of children with disabilities in their community, YSER aims to make their content accessible to people of all backgrounds.
 They are pleased with how simple and cost-effective the transcription and captioning process has been with 3Play Media, and have found that closed captions provide enormous benefit to their community.

 This post was originally published on May 13, 2014, by Lily Bond and has since been updated.

 Q&A: The Forest and the Trees: Scaling for Enterprise-Level Digital Accessibility

 We’re in the digital age, where information can be readily accessed at your fingertips.
 More than ever, we’re seeing an increase in online video and many organizations are increasingly publishing their own content.
 However, with updates to Section 508 and recent lawsuits…

 As of December 31, 2018, any video game communication functionality released in 2019 and beyond must be accessible to people with sight, motor, speech, cognitive, and hearing disabilities.
 These requirements are outlined under the 21st Century Communications and Video Accessibility Act (CVAA),…